top of page

 KNOW WHO WILL BE TAKING CARE OF YOU

 • Make sure you know who will perform the surgery and who will give the anesthesia.
 Will it be the attending physician?
 A resident?
 A non-physician provider?
-Training levels and experience may vary significantly.
+Training levels and experience may not be the same.

-• Make sure that whoever will be doing the surgery and giving the anesthesia are both acceptable to you.
+• Make sure that whoever will be doing the surgery and giving the anesthesia are both acceptable to you and tell them you appreciate them and are trusting them to take good care of you.

 6